gem/oq-engine/doc/contributing/developing-with-the-engine.rst

   if __name__ == '__main__':
       run_risk(strikes=[0, 90, 180])

-Notice that this documentation can go out of sync with the code, the version which is tested and guaranteed to run is the one at https://github.com/gem/oq-engine/blob/master/demos/risk/ScenarioRisk/sensitivity.py, which also sets the environment variable OQ_DISTRIBUTE to 'zmq'.
+Notice that this documentation can get out of sync with the code.
+The version which is tested and guaranteed to run is the one at https://github.com/gem/oq-engine/blob/master/demos/risk/ScenarioRisk/sensitivity.py, which also sets the environment variable OQ_DISTRIBUTE to 'zmq'.
 This is the easiest way to parallelize the jobs, which makes sense since in this case the jobs are small.